-PART 7 PREGNANCY SUPPORT COUNSELLING (ITEMS 81000 TO 81010)
+PART 7 PREGNANCY SUPPORT COUNSELLING (MBS ITEMS 81000 TO 81010)

-Medicare benefits are available for non-directive pregnancy support counselling services provided to women who are concerned about a current pregnancy, or a pregnancy that occurred in the preceding 12 months.
+Medicare benefits are available for non-directive pregnancy support counselling services provided to person who is currently pregnant or who has been pregnant in the preceding 12 months.
 Services can be provided either by an eligible GP or by an eligible psychologist, social worker or mental health nurse on referral from a GP.